athack-ctf/chall2025-vimprisoned/HACKME.md

-Did you know the most visited question on StackOverflow is how to exit vim?
+Did you know that "How do I exit Vim?" is the most visited question on StackOverflow?

 Using Ned's SSH credentials (provided below), your mission is to break him out of his vimprisonment and claim the flag.